The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Introduction

-extending the existing uniqueness results for Calderón problems of linear and nonlinear nonlocal wave equations in their earlier works \cite{KLW,LTZ2}.
-This was achieved by extending the theory of very weak solutions for classical wave equations to the nonlocal framework.
-Then, two types of polyhomogeneous nonlinearities were recovered from the knowledge of the DN map.
+thereby extending the uniqueness results for Calder\'on problems of linear and nonlinear nonlocal wave equations obtained in their earlier works \cite{KLW,LTZ2}.
+This result provides an affirmative answer to a question raised in \cite{PZ1}, where the Calder\'on problem for viscous nonlocal wave equations

+with linear and nonlinear perturbations was investigated.
+A key insight of \cite{LTZ1} is the extension of the theory of very weak solutions for classical wave equations to the nonlocal setting.
+Using this approach, the authors recovered two classes of polyhomogeneous nonlinearities from the associated DN map.